Connecting your guitar to Garageband iOS is incredibly simple, assuming you own the proper equipment.

 You’ll be presented with two different options, “Turn On Monitoring,” and “Cancel.”

 Obviously, you want to hit “Turn On Monitoring,” that way you can actually hear what you’re doing.

 Additionally, you can turn this on in the Input Settings.

 4) Plug Your Guitar Into The Audio Interface’s Guitar Jack.

-After you’ve turned on the monitoring button, you can plug your guitar into the audio interface, and you’ll be able to hear what you’re playing after you’ve arrived at the Amp Designer screen which looks like what you can see in the image below:
+After you’ve turned on the monitoring button (more on monitoring in my guide), you can plug your guitar into the audio interface, and you’ll be able to hear what you’re playing after you’ve arrived at the Amp Designer screen which looks like what you can see in the image below: